top of page

 But the arc does not bend itself.

-From facing down and demanding justice from violent and extractive systems, to receiving limited and fraught access to funding - within the context of a society that deems them disposable - these women show up for justice in our society again and again and again.
+From facing down and demanding justice from violent and extractive systems, to receiving limited and fraught access to funding - within the context of a society that deems them disposable - these folks show up for justice in our society again and again and again.

 And they have throughout generations.

-Yet historically and currently, these women have been left to fend through the aforementioned gauntlet on their own, responding to fire after fire and operating from force of will, instead of from the abundantly resourced spaces offered to other leaders in whom our futures live.
+Yet historically and currently, these leaders have been left to fend through the aforementioned gauntlet on their own, responding to fire after fire and operating from force of will, instead of from the abundantly resourced spaces offered to other leaders in whom our futures live.

 2020 truly exposed how much is at stake and how much work remains to be done by all who believe in a fair and equitable society.

-How are we caring for and resourcing the leaders who consistently advance our society's moral and ethical evolution?
+How are we caring for and resourcing the leaders who consistently advance our society's

 Resource Context for Women of Color